-Robert L. Hannay
+Robert L. Hannay Treasury Mgr.

-Treasury Mgr.
+DATE: May 20, 2021

+MEMO TO: Members of the Retirement Board

-THROUGH: Sophia D. Skoda, Director of Finance
+THROUGH: Sophia D. Skoda, Director of Finance Sps

 FROM: Andrea Miller, Controller AM

 SUBJECT: Statement of Receipts and Disbursements for March 2021

 The attached Statement of Receipts and Disbursements report for the month of March 2021 is hereby submitted for Retirement Board approval.